 Our unique, highly innovative approach focuses on byproducts and residues, ingredients that are typically used in animal feed.
 Pasta residues, bread crusts, and spent yeast and malting rootlets from beer production will instead be reintegrated into the food stream for human consumption, using an upcycling process.
 This upcycling will allow us to use our agricultural resources more efficiently as they will be used to feed humans directly rather than consumed by livestock.

-Novel protein products will also be developed from plants, including fava beans, lentils, chickpeas, and quinoa – with a focus on improving the structure, taste, and flavor.
+Novel protein products will also be developed from plants, including fava beans, lentils, chickpeas, and quinoa – with a focus on improving the structure, taste, and flavour.

 When will we see these products?